Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-Next, we report the continual learning metrics that measure the different trade-offs made by the models for learning all the tasks of the LASA dataset.
-For measuring the continual learning metrics, each prediction has to be classified as either accurate or inaccurate by setting a threshold on the DTW error.
-For this, we use the same threshold value of 2191 used in \cite{auddy2022continual}.
-The resulting continual learning metrics for the methods that perform well are reported in Figs.~\ref{fig:lasa2d_cl_inter_snode} and \ref{fig:lasa2d_cl_chn_hn} (see~\mytable{tab:lasa2d_cl} for the complete set of CL metrics for all methods).
+Next, we report CL metrics which measure the trade-offs made by the models for learning all the tasks of \lasa{2}.
+To compute these CL metrics, each prediction is classified as either accurate or inaccurate by setting a threshold on the DTW error.
+For this, we use the same threshold value of 2191 used by \cite{auddy2022continual}.
+The resulting CL metrics for SG, REP, HN and CHN are reported in~\myfigure{fig:lasa2d_cl}.
+We do not report CL metrics for SI, FT and MAS due to their high prediction errors in \myfigure{fig:exp_lasa2dbox}. \myfigure{fig:lasa2d_cl_inter_snode} shows that with \snode{}, HN and CHN perform consistently well on all CL metrics, unlike SG and REP. \myfigure{fig:lasa2d_cl_chn_hn} shows that \chnsnode{} outperforms \chnnode{} on multiple metrics. \snode{} also improves the performance of HN, and \hnsnode{} achieves the best overall CL score.